danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 [(filterGenerator(generator, ...) { ... code ... })*]
 ```

+#### `collectGenerator(generator) <> list`

+Takes an arbitrary generator, and collects all of its generated results,
+in generated order, into a list, returning that list.

 #### `doFilter(filterFunction, generators*) <> !.`

 Creates a filter generator over the indicated generators, and repeatedly